- Written by Mark Hicken Mark Hicken

 - Published: 19 March 2008 19 March 2008

 Mark has a B.A.
 (Honours) from UBC and a J.D. from Osgoode Hall Law School in Toronto.
 He is a member of the Law Society of B.C., the Canadian Bar Association, the International Association of Wine Lawyers (Association Internationale des Juristes du Vin) and the American Society for Enology & Viticulture.
 He has also completed the Wine Executive Program at the University of California, Davis.
-Mark is a member of the Board of Directors of the BC Hospitality Foundation and is the Vice-Chair of the Board of the Vancouver International Wine Festival.
-Mark has a diverse background including time spent working for larger Vancouver law firms such as Lawson Lundell and Russell & DuMoulin (now Fasken Martineau), entrepreneurial technology businesses and marketing agencies.
+Mark is the Chair of the Vancouver International Wine Festival.